jupyter/tmpnb/README.md

                                    for notebook servers to bind to. (default 127.0.0.1) --container-port                 Within container port for notebook servers to bind to.
 If host_network=True, the
                                    starting port assigned to notebook servers
-                                   on the host. (default 8888) --container-user                 User to run container command as --cpu-shares                     Limit CPU shares, per container --cull-period                    Interval (s) for culling idle containers.
+                                   on the host. (default 8888) --container-user                 User to run container command as --cpu-quota                      Limit CPU quota, per container.
+                                   Units are CPU-µs per 100ms, so 1 CPU/container would be:
+                                   --cpu-quota=100000
+  --cpu-shares                     Limit CPU shares, per container --cull-max                       Maximum age of a container (s), regardless
+                                   of activity.
+Default: 14400
+                                   (4 hours)                  A container that
+                                   has been running for this long will be culled,         even if it is not idle.
+                                   (default 14400)
+  --cull-period                    Interval (s) for culling idle containers.
                                    (default 600)
   --cull-timeout                   Timeout (s) for culling idle containers.